Routing Connections Through the On-Premise Agent

 How It Works

-When Agent routing is enabled, the Files.com platform never connects directly to the server.
-Files.com establishes a secure, high-performance connection to the Agent, and the Agent initiates a connection session to the internal server.
-The internal server does not require a public IP address and does not accept inbound connections from the internet.
+When Agent routing is enabled, the Files.com platform never connects directly to the internal server.
+Files.com connects to the Agent, and the Agent opens the connection session to the internal server.
+The internal server does not need a public IP address and does not accept inbound connections from the internet.

-Users and Automations interact with the Remote Server exactly as they would with any other integration.
-File transfers, directory listings, and metadata operations behave the same way, but transfers complete faster and more reliably.
+Users and Automations interact with the Remote Server the same way they do with any other integration.
+File transfers, directory listings, and metadata operations behave identically.

 Supported Connection Types

-The following types of connection can be made via the Agent:
+These connection types can be routed through the Agent:

 - SFTP